-- (a) The Annual Meeting of the Stockholders of VITARICH CORPORATION (the "Corporation") will be held on Friday, 28 August 2020 at 2:00 P.M. via video-conferencing in order to prevent the spread of COVID-19 and to ensure the safety of all the stockholders. - (b) Pursuant to the Notice dated 20 April 2020 of the SEC, this Information Statement and the accompanying Proxy Form shall be sent or given to security holders through posting of the electronic copies of the said documents at the Corporation's website and PSE EDGE System as well as publication of the notice of the annual meeting containing the information on the availability of the electronic copies of the documents on the Corporation's website and the PSE EDGE system not later than Tuesday, 04 August 2020.
+- (a) The Annual Meeting of the Stockholders of VITARICH CORPORATION (the "Corporation") will be held on Friday, 28 August 2020 at 2:00 P.M. via video-conferencing in order to prevent the spread of COVID-19 and to ensure the safety of all the stockholders. - (b) Pursuant to the Notice dated 20 April 2020 of the SEC, this Information Statement and the accompanying Proxy Form shall be sent or given to security holders through posting of the electronic copies of the said documents at the Corporation's website and PSE EDGE System as well as publication of the notice of the annual meeting containing the information on the availability of the electronic copies of the documents on the Corporation's website and the PSE EDGE system not later than twenty one (21) days prior to the scheduled meeting or not later than Thursday, 06 August 2020.